 - In the window that appears, check the box for Neutralize

 - Click OK

-This took only a few seconds and the difference is extraordinary.
-As you can see on the image, nearly all of the blue color cast is removed and the image now looks much more like what I saw with my eyes.
+This took only a few seconds and, as you can see from the before/after below, the difference is extraordinary.
+This technique has removed nearly all of the blue color cast and taken the image closer to what I saw with my own eyes.

-Just like the previous methods, removing color cast in Nik Color Efex Pro 4 is a quick and easy process.
+Removing a color cast in Nik Color Efex Pro 4 is just as quick and easy as the previous methods we looked at.
 It only requires a few simple steps:

-- In the left side navigation, find Remove Color Cast and click it
+- Find Remove Color Cast filter in the left-side navigation and click it

-- Adjust the Color slider until you find a color that neutralizes your color cast
+- Adjust the Color slider until you find a color that neutralizes the color cast

 - Adjust the Strength slider until you’re happy with the result (the stronger the color cast the more strength you need)